opensearch-project/documentation-website/_analyzers/token-filters/elision.md

 # Elision token filter

 The `elision` token filter is used to remove elided characters from words in certain languages.
-Elision typically occurs in languages such as French, where words are often contracted and combined with the following word, typically by omitting a vowel and replacing it with an apostrophe.
+Elision typically occurs in languages such as French, in which words are often contracted and combined with the following word, typically by omitting a vowel and replacing it with an apostrophe.

-The `elision` token filter already comes preconfigured in the following [language analyzers]({{site.url}}{{site.baseurl}}/analyzers/language-analyzers/): `catalan`, `french`, `irish`, and `italian`.
+The `elision` token filter is already preconfigured in the following [language analyzers]({{site.url}}{{site.baseurl}}/analyzers/language-analyzers/): `catalan`, `french`, `irish`, and `italian`.
 {: .note}

 ## Parameters